paulferri2407/comp0034_week8/activities/lab8.md

 # Lab 8

 ## Implement login for your app
-Implement login functionality for your web app.
+Use the guidance in [1_flask_login.md](https://github.com/nicholsons/comp0034_week8/blob/master/activities/1_flask_login.md) to implement login functionality for your web app.
 You will likely need to:

 - Configure the application to use Flask-Login
 - Add the required helper functions from UserMixin to your User class (or the appropriate class for your application)